StollerSystem/C_Salon/README.md

 * Use command: 'dotnet restore' to install.
 * After installation, type in 'dotnet build'.
 * After build, run the program with 'dotnet run' in the terminal.
-* If you don't have it already, create a "appsettings.json" file in the "HairSalon" directory and Insert the code below with your user name and password for MySQL:
+* If you don't have it already, create an "appsettings.json" file in the "HairSalon" directory and Insert the code below with your user name and password for MySQL:

 > {
 >  "ConnectionStrings": {